datastax/cpp-driver/topics/README.md

 ### Dependencies

-Packages for the dependencies, libuv (1.x) and OpenSSL are also provided and can be found under the "dependencies" directory for each platform:
+Packages for the dependencies, libuv (1.x), OpenSSL, and zlib are also provided and can be found under the "dependencies" directory for each platform:

 * [CentOS 6][cpp-driver-dependencies-centos6]
 * [CentOS 7][cpp-driver-dependencies-centos7]